CartoDB/carto-selfhosted-helm/customizations/README.md

     #   -----END CERTIFICATE-----
 ```

-### Enable BigQuery Oauth connections
+### Enable BigQuery OAuth connections

 This feature allows users to create a BigQuery connection using `Sign in with Google` instead of providing a service account key.
-Note that connections created with Oauth cannot be shared with other organization users.
+Note that connections created with OAuth cannot be shared with other organization users.

 #### Previous steps

-1. Create an oauth consent screen inside the desired GCP project:
+1. Create an OAuth consent screen inside the desired GCP project:
    - Introduce an app name and a user support email.
    - Add an authorized domain (the one used in your email).
    - Add another email as dev contact info (it can be the same).
    - Add the following scopes: `./auth/userinfo.email`, `./auth/userinfo.profile` & `./auth/bigquery`.

-2. Create the Oauth credentials:
+2. Create the OAuth credentials:
    - Type: Web application.
    - Authorized JavaScript origins: `https://<your_selfhosted_domain>`.
    - Authorized redirect URIs: `https://<your_selfhosted_domain>/connections/bigquery/oauth`.